My oldest son is in first grade. We are in our second year homeschooling.

 Proverbs 1:7 says “The fear of the Lord is the beginning of wisdom.”

-Teaching them truth will lay a solid foundation for the rest of their education.
+When I teach them truth I am helping to lay a solid foundation for the rest of their education.

 Make sure to check out Keri from Living in This Season to read her honest moments.